-The Gill Creek and Hyde Park Corridor continue to be a growing area of focus and investment for Buffalo Niagara Waterkeeper.
+The Gill Creek and Hyde Park Corridor continues to be a growing area of focus and investment for Buffalo Niagara Waterkeeper.

 There are completed, ongoing and future projects for which grant applications are pending in living shoreline restoration, riparian buffers, ecosystem restoration, fish passage, plantings and invasive species removal, harmful algal bloom monitoring, and outreach and education for the Gill Creek and Hyde Park community.